greenplum-db/GreenplumPython-archive/README.md

 </tbody>
 </table>

-Finally when we am done, we can save the resulting table to the database, either temporarily or persistently:
+Finally when we are done, we can save the resulting table to the database, either temporarily or persistently:

 ```python
 t_n.save_as(table_name="t_n", temp=True)